Passenger Ferries and Boats from Lausanne to Évian or Thonon on Lake Geneva

 The first / final departures from Thonon are around an hour later than from Lausanne.

-The passenger ferries are referred to as CGN Mobilité while the regular pleasure cruise boats are currently referred to as CGN Horizons.
-In addition, the ferryboats are dark blue while the pleasure boats are all white.
-In practice, the difference between ferries and pleasure boats are irrelevant – prices and conditions are the same – but tickets for the blue boats must be bought prior to boarding.
+The passenger ferryboats on Lake Geneva are usually dark blue while the pleasure boats are all white.
+In practice, the difference between ferries and pleasure boats is irrelevant – prices and conditions are the same — but tickets for the blue boats must be bought prior to boarding.

 On almost all sailings between Lausanne and Evian, or Lausanne and Thonon, tickets must be bought prior to boarding.

-The opening of the Léman Express train service made transportation from Evian and Thonon to Geneva significantly easier from 2020.
+The opening of the Léman Express train service made transportation from Evian and Thonon to Geneva significantly easier.
 However, to Lausanne and other destinations to the north of Lake Geneva crossing by ferry to Lausanne remains the faster and cheaper option.

 More on Lake Geneva Pleasure Boats and Cruises: